EMS Response Time

 Reviewing for Improvement

-The most common reason for delay was responding out of district.
+In the 220 instances where response was delayed, the most common reason for delay was responding out of district.
 Currently, the City operates 4 medic units, which respond to all 7 districts of the city.
 Calls may be over 8 minutes, 30 seconds if the closest available medic unit must travel outside of its primary district to respond to a call, meaning the unit is operating "out of district".
-Construction and traffic conditions were another common reason for delay.
+Other reasons for delay included responding from a distance, construction, and traffic conditions.

 Time elapsed between the receipt of a telephone call reporting an Emergency Medical Services (EMS) situation by the telecommunications operator to the arrival of the first Sugar Land first responding unit on scene.